ocp-power-automation/ocp4-upi-powervs/docs/var.tfvars-doc.md

 `memory` is in `GBs` and `count` specifies the number of VMs that should be created for each type.

-To enable high availability (HA) for cluster services running on the bastion set the `bastion.count` value to 2 or 3 depending on your requirement.
+To enable high availability (HA) for cluster services running on the bastion set the `bastion.count` value to 2.
 Note that in case of HA, the automation will not setup additional storage (eg: NFS).
 Value 1 for `bastion.count` implies the default non-HA bastion setup.

 For PowerVS processors are equal to entitled physical count.
 So **N** processors == **N** physical core entitlements == **ceil[N]** vCPUs.
 Here are some examples to help you understand the relationship.